-- A relevant Honours degree in one of these fields: Accounting, Information Systems/Technology, Computer Sciences, Business Management, Economics, Human Resources Management, Tourism and Hospitality Management with an average of 65%, an upper-second class for a class-based systems with a minimum mark of 65 %, or a Grading Point Average (GPA) of 2.6 (65 % of 4) on a 4-point scale system or a 3.1 for a 5-point scale or equivalent status conferred by SENATE. - An applicant who has obtained a degree at another university must apply for status recognition subject to the prescribed conditions. - Candidates who do not meet the minimum admission requirements may be considered by the Departmental Research Committee for admission through recognition of prior learning (RPL), including assessment for readiness using tools such as a selection test, a portfolio of evidence, submission of a concept paper, an interview by a selection panel constituted by Departmental Research Committee.
-Candidates will be declared competent based on the provisions of the RPL. - The minimum duration of study will be one academic years (fulltime). - No student may exceed a maximum of THREE years to complete any Master's degree;
+A relevant Honours degree in one of these fields: Accounting, Information Systems/Technology, Computer Sciences, Business Management, Economics, Human Resources Management, Tourism and Hospitality Management with an average of 65%, an upper-second class for a class-based systems with a minimum mark of 65 %, or a Grading Point Average (GPA) of 2.6 (65 % of 4) on a 4-point scale system or a 3.1 for a 5-point scale or equivalent status conferred by SENATE.

+- An applicant who has obtained a degree at another university must apply for status recognition subject to the prescribed conditions. - The minimum duration of study will be one academic year (fulltime). - No student may exceed a maximum of THREE years to complete any Master's degree.